 Compilations of the top 10 most spoken languages tend to vary, depending upon the sources used to compile figures, the year of census information, 2nd language speakers and bilinguists.
 Language lists also vary according to what each one includes.
 The most widely-spoken languages (those spoken across more parts of the world) are not equivalent to the languages with the most speakers total, each of which are also different than the top 10 languages with the most native speakers - which is what is below.

 So the question arises, which of these does global business development and expansion use, to make decisions about marketing or business translation?
 Are they more interested in acquiring business or marketing translation for languages with the most total speakers, or languages spoken the most across particular regions?
-It probably varies depending upon business goals, but the information is important for reaching the best target audience possible.
+Or do their linguistic needs differ depending on the task at hand, whether that be to record a call for transcription and translation, produce a marketing brochure in multiple languages or translate a business proposal for a new international venture?
+It probably varies depending upon each unique company’s goals, but the information below is nonetheless important for reaching the best target audience possible.